RogerBFPV/ZippyDecoder/doc/Software Setup.md

 ```
 The server may be stopped by hitting Ctrl-C

-Once the server is running, its web-GUI interface may be accessed in a browser; see the [Connect to the Server](User%20Guide.md#connect-to-the-server) section in the [User Guide](User%20Guide.md) for more information.
+Once the server is running, its web-GUI interface may be accessed in a browser via http://xx.xx.xx.xx:5000 ; see the [Connect to the Server](User%20Guide.md#connect-to-the-server) section in the [User Guide](User%20Guide.md) for more information.

 ### 9. Start on Boot